nanochess/transputer/README.md

 The _comm2.asm_ program for MS-DOS allows you to run my small operating system from a real 1.44mb floppy disk.

+The _pcb_ directory contains the schematics for my board, along the PCB files to order it from PCBway.
+I've been careful of not using surface mount components to ease building.

 ## Further notes